guitarvydas/statecharts/README.md

-This directory contains my presentation for Papers We Love #30 (August 7, 2019).
+This directory contains my presentation for Papers We Love #30 (Toronto, Canada, August 7, 2019).

 During the presentation, I skipped some of the slides (marked "skipped").
 These have all been unskipped and my comments appear in the slides.